PEDAGOGY

 MEMORY

-Memory gives the student fluency and freedom and allows to focus more on musicality and technique.
-I encourage memorizing the pieces, especially to children, who have a great potential for developing their memory.
+Memory enhances a student's fluency and freedom, enabling them to focus more on musicality and technique.
+Following a similar approach used for sight-reading guidance, I may encourage the memorization of pieces, particularly for children, who possess great potential for developing their memory skills.

 MUSIC HISTORY